amarine7882/AlbumListMusicPlayer/server/README.md

 /artists/:artistID
 ```

 put requests to this endpoint will update any number of given fields on the targeted artist ID.
 New fields may not be added to an artist.
-Only existing fields may be modified New data must be sent in the request body as a "data" property and must adhere to the following shape:
+Only existing fields may be modified.
+New data must be sent in the request body as a "data" property and must adhere to the following shape:

 ```sh
 req.body.data = {